-Doing AMIE with Job is a very tough task and those who have completed AMIE with their job are really a Winner in Real Life.Doing AMIE with job require lots of dedication and sacrifices which sometime generate stress during the AMIE Exam if you have not prepared well for AMIE exam due to some circumstances in your job.
-Following tips can help AMIE Aspirants to beat the AMIE Exam Stress.
+How to Deal with AMIE Exam Stress-: Doing AMIE with Job is a very tough task and those who have completed AMIE with their job are really a Winner in Real Life.Doing AMIE with job requires lots of dedication and sacrifices which sometimes generate stress during the AMIE . if you have not prepared well for AMIE exam due to some circumstances in your job skip a session of AMIE and prepare well so that you should get good grades.

 Reduce the panic and become better at exams with these easy to follow tips.

 Worrying about AMIE exams is quite normal.
 However, if you tend to worry so much that it begins to affect your confidence, it can cause you to do less well than you deserve.

 Looking after yourself can help to reduce stress, as well as making exams and revision easier.

 Sleep well: revising late can do more harm than good.
 Give yourself time to unwind before bed, and get a good nights sleep.

 Get some exercise: this will reduce your stress levels, help you to focus and make it easier to get the sleep you need.